rhoai-mlops/lab-instructions/docs/6-the-headliner/README.md

 ## 🔮 Learning Outcomes
-- [ ] Can shift traffic gradually between two different versions with A/B deployment method
+- [ ] Can shift traffic gradually between two different versions with canary deployment method
 - [ ] Can deploy the champion model to production
 - [ ] Can mirror the traffic to monitor the new version under live requests